inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/what-does-it-mean-to-“solve”-the-problem-of-discrimination-in-hiring-social-technical-and-legal-perspectives-from-the-uk-on-automated-hiring-systems.md

 ---
-title: What Does It Mean to “Solve” the Problem of Discrimination in Hiring?
+title: "What Does It Mean to “Solve” the Problem of Discrimination in Hiring? "
-  Social, Technical and Legal Perspectives from the UK on Automated Hiring Systems
 focus: Employment
 source: FAT 2020
 readability: